alekseybeletskii/ADC.Data.Viewer.Java/Readme.md

    - "Plot->Export all to txt " converts all signals shown in the main table to the text format and save it to a subfolder named "<source>/txt"
    - "Plot->Draw Plots" plots checked signals in a separate window.
+   -  When plots are shown, Savitsky-Golay filter can be applied.
    -  double click on table will check/uncheck all signals
    -  individual color can be set for every signal